 Behaviour management was always a very big focus of mine during my first few years of teaching.
 After all,it is very difficult to teach a class when you haven’t got the behaviour under control which I learnt very quickly!

 My first year of teaching was amazing – I had a beautiful little class and absolutely loved going to work every day.
 We had the very best time together!
-Then in my second year, I had some tricky little kiddies and that year almost broke me.
-I cried in my office at lunch and on the way to and from school most days and just wanted to give up.
+Then my second year, I had some very tricky little kiddies and that year almost broke me.
+I cried in my office at lunch and on the way to and from school most days and I just wanted to give up.

 Even though it was the most physically and emotionally draining year of my entire life, I learnt so much about how important it is to focus on behaviour and expectations in those first few weeks and then every single day throughout the year that follows.
 I fell pregnant at the end of that year and began relief teaching the following year.
-This was such a great opportunity for me to further develop my behaviour management routines and really helped me to grow as a teacher.
+It was a great opportunity fr me to further develop my behaviour management routines and really helped me to grow as a teacher.

-Since that very tricky class, I have been brainstorming what I can do to help other teachers who also might be at breaking point and need to switch things up a little.
+Since that very tricky class, I have been brainstorming what I can do to support other teachers who also might be at breaking point and need to switch things up a little.
 I developed these sweet little social stories for use in the classroom.
 I’ve already laminated and bound them ready for when I venture back to the classroom!

 The second story, “Helpful Habits” features all the wonderful behaviours you expect to see in your classroom – sharing, playing safely, putting your hand up, being kind etc. This is the kind of story I imagine you would read to your class every morning to review your expectations for the day.
-With my tricky class, we would review our classroom rules every morning.
+With my tricky class, we would review our classroom rules every single morning.
 I would make up scenarios which we would discuss.
 This made sure we were all on the same page!